Kafū, aged forty-one.

 March 27th.

-Since yesterday, the wind has been cold.
+The wind had turned cold since yesterday.
 I did not leave the house.

 March 28th.